 Cons

-- It takes a few minutes of practice (and lots of rosins) to break-in
+- It takes a few minutes of practice (and lots of rosins) to break in.

 4. Vio Music Carbon Fiber Bow